Jeff Roth

-Early years
+Early life

 Roth attended Seminole High School, where he was a starter at outside linebacker.
 As a senior, he collected 15 sacks and was named Clearwater Sun defensive player of the year.

 He accepted a football scholarship from the University of Florida, where he was converted into a defensive lineman.
 As a redshirt freshman in 1985, he started 5 games at nose tackle in one of the nation's best defenses.
 He had 2 sacks against Mississippi State University, earning his first start in the fourth game against Louisiana State University.
 He made 10 tackles against Auburn University.
 He finished the season with 44 tackles, 6 sacks, 7 tackles for loss, 2 passes defensed and received second-team freshman All-American honors.

 As a sophomore, he was named a full-time starter at nose tackle.
 He posted 76 tackles (seventh on the team), 3 sacks, 11 tackles for loss and 2 passes defensed.
 He had 10 tackles in the eighth game against Auburn University.
 He made 11 tackles in the tenth game against the University of Kentucky.

 As a junior, he was limited with back and ankle injuries, tallying 48 tackles, 6 sacks, 11 tackles for loss and one fumble recovery.
 In the 1987 Aloha Bowl, he had 4 tackles, one sack, 2 tackles for loss and one quarterback pressure.

 As a senior, he registered 50 tackles, 2 sacks, 15 tackles for loss (led the team), 2 passes defensed and one forced fumble.
 He had 7 tackles, a shared sack, 2 tackles for loss and one quarterback pressure against the University of Memphis.